antarcticrainforest/seabreeze_param/_portfolio/04_install_um.md

 um_sources=branches/dev/yourusername/r48828_vn10.7_test@49179
 ```

-The revision number has to be updated anytime the source code is changed and the changes have
+The revision number has to be updated any time the source code is changed and the changes have
-been commited.
+been committed.

 ## The manual way
 ### Adding variables to the stash
-The sea breeze parametrization needs following new variables:
+The sea breeze parametrisation needs following new variables:

 * 2D array of land area fraction
 * thermal heating contrast between land and ocean (2D array)
-* windspeed (2D array)
+* wind speed (2D array)
 * wind direction (2D array)
 * surface temperature, with halo (2D array)
-* coastal mask, with extendet halo (2D array)
+* coastal mask, with extended halo (2D array)
 * sub grid sea-breeze strength (2D output array)

 All variables except for the output array have to be *primary* variables.
 The
 land area fraction array is needed because the models original land area fraction
 field is compressed onto land points only.
 This field is the only one that needs
 an ancillary file for initialisation.
-All other fields can be initialized with one.
+All other fields can be initialised with one.
 To add the fields copy the content in the ```top_of_wokring_dir/rose-meta/um-atmos/HEAD/etc/stash/STASHmaster/```
 directory to ```~/roses/roesID/app/um-app/file/```.

-If the latter directory doesn't excist, create it.
+If the latter directory doesn't exorcist, create it.
 Copy the following lines into the STASHmaster_A file in the ```~/roses/roesID/app/um/file/``` directory:
 ```config
 1|    1 |    0 |  301 |2D array for land area fraction     |